EOSLaoMao/EOSGuardian/README.md

 #### 3. Blacklist

-There are certains accounts you dont want to interact with.
-For example, accounts in ECAF orders or accounts you find suspicious.
+There are certain accounts you may not want to interact with; for example: accounts in ECAF orders or accounts you find suspicious.

-Simply add these accounts to `blacklist` table, any `safetransfer` will go through this table and make sure recipient account is not in it(blacklist overrides whitelist and global settings).
+Simply add these accounts to the `blacklist` table, any `safetransfer` will go through this table and make sure the recipient account is not in it (blacklist overrides both the whitelist and the global settings).

-Here is how you can add and remove account from blacklist table:
+Here is how you can add and remove accounts from the blacklist:

 ```
 cleos push action YOUR_ACCOUNT addblacklist '{"account": "HACKER_ACCOUNT"}' -p YOUR_ACCOUNT@active